User management

 PasswordHistoryLength

 Number of previous passwords to keep.
-Users are not allowed to set password if it matches one from previous passwords list.
+Users are not allowed to set password if it matches one from their previous passwords list.

 0